A pulmonary embolism is a blood clot that occurs in the lungs.

 Blood clots can form for a variety of reasons.
 Pulmonary embolisms are most often caused by deep vein thrombosis, a condition in which blood clots form in veins deep in the body.
 The blood clots that most often cause pulmonary embolisms typically begin in the legs or arms.

-- a close family member with a history of embolisms
+- a family history of embolisms

 - fractures of the leg or hip